gurytraub/remarkable-bus/README.md

 ## Overview

-The Remarkable Bus is a lean, mean and super scalable micro-services message bus written entirely in TypeScript.
+The ProtoBus is a lean, mean and super scalable micro-services message bus written entirely in TypeScript.

 It is using RabbitMQ for routing and load balancing messages across different services.